Last Updated on June 6, 2021 by Vikas Kalwani

 How to use Twitter search for marketing your brand?

-Let’s say the target audience for your brand is an SEO executive (like Semrush).
+Let’s say the for your brand is an SEO executive (like Semrush).

 Search the term “SEO”.
 You’ll see something like this: